Rhizi/rhizi/README.md

 # Rhizi
-A collaborative editor for organizing, communicating, and analyzing data in graph form.
+A collaborative graph editor for organizing, communicating, and analyzing data in graph form.

 It is licensed under the GNU AGPL v3, see LICENSE for more details.